November 21, 2024

 As well as creating new biscuits from scratch, the company would also co-opt existing biscuit recipes from elsewhere.

-The ‘Marie’ was a plain tea biscuit, originally made in London in 1874 to commemorate the marriage of the Grand Duchess Maria Alexandrovna of Russia, to the Duke of Edinburgh.
-The ‘Nice’ biscuit had a similar backstory, having first appeared in England in the late 19th century.
+The ‘Marie’ was a plain tea biscuit, originally made in London in 1874, to commemorate the marriage of the Grand Duchess Maria Alexandrovna of Russia, to the Duke of Edinburgh.
+The ‘Nice’ biscuit was also imported, having first appeared in England in the late 19th century.

-Arnott’s began producing both in the early 1900s (the company claimed to be the creator of the ‘Nice’, although this is almost certainly false).
-In each case it studied the existing biscuit, and simply replicated the recipe through trial and error.
+Arnott’s began producing both in the early 1900s; in each case it studied the existing biscuit, and simply replicated the recipe through trial and error.

 Origin of Tim Tams: the 'Penguin' biscuit, 1957